valkey-io/valkey-doc/topics/migration.md

      The first argument is just a random node in the cluster, the second argument is the ID of the node you want to remove.

 > NOTE: If not for backward compatibility, the Valkey project no longer uses the words "master" and "slave".
-Unfortunately in the given commands these words are part of the protocol, so we’ll be able to remove such occurrences only when this API will be naturally deprecated.
+Unfortunately in the given commands these words are part of the protocol, so we'll be able to remove such occurrences only when this API will be naturally deprecated.